jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 var memArray = []
 ```

-However, this is the _actual_ complexity involved in this data structure in the application. _You will end up doing all of this anyway_, but it will be spread throughout your application in manipulation and mutation of that array, and `if` statements, and fixing bugs in various places.
+However, this is the _actual_ complexity involved in this data structure in the application. _You will end up doing all of this anyway_ - but it will be spread throughout your application in manipulation and mutation of that array, and `if` statements, and fixing bugs in various places.

 And it will be really hard to refactor in the future.